augcog/ROAR_Jetson/README.md

 ).

 ### Arduino
 Then we need to upload the Arduino code into Arduino board.
 This is done in Jetson.
 In Jetson, launch **Arduino IDE**.
-Select `Arduino Nano` in `Tools -> Board: "..."` and `/dev/ttyUSB0` in `Tools -> Port: "..."`.
+Select `Arduino Nano` in `Tools -> Board: "..."` and select the channel that connects your jetson and Arduino (For example `/dev/ttyUSB0`) in `Tools -> Port: "..."`.
 Then click "Upload" button to burn the code into the board.

-### PC
+### VR
+This part is optional, if you want to involve VR into your tryout, refer to [ROAR_VR](https://github.com/augcog/ROAR_VR/blob/master/README.md#setup).

+## GStreamer
+Our video streaming relies on [GStreamer](https://gstreamer.freedesktop.org).GStreamer works on pipelines that consist of different modules.
+The data stream is provided by sources, transformed and encoded by codecs and filters and then passed to sinks such as a display window or other external API.
+We stream H.264 encoded video over rtp to a port using 'udpsink'.
+And the video could be recieved from 'udpsrc' on another device.
+The sending pipeline can be found in camera.py.

+On the receiver side, you can simply use command line to decode the videos.
+Here is an example command: 'gst-launch-1.0 udpsrc port=5000 ! application/x-rtp,encoding-name=H264,payload=96 ! rtph264depay ! h264parse ! avdec_h264 ! autovideosink'
+if the connection is successful, you will see the video shows in a pop-up window.

+If you want to edit and display the video in some other application, GStreamer provides a sink plugin called 'appsink'.
+We recommend using OpenCV VideoCapture, which you can put the pipeline string in the constructor.
+Then you can treat it as any other video sources in OpenCV and read the frames.
+[Here is our sample code](https://github.com/augcog/ROAR_VR/blob/master/GStreamerReader/dllmain.cpp).

+Our performance relies heavily on the speed of the network.
+We take advantage of Wi-Fi 6, the faster next-generation Wi-Fi standard.

+Currently we are able to real-time stream two 1280*720 resolution videos.

 ## Run
-Enter `ROARVR` folder.
 Before you run the main program, you may want to modify the configuration in `myconfig.py`.

-If you get VR involved, set `CLIENT_IP` to ip address of your PC in the format as `"192.168.1.50"`.
+If you get VR or other receiver involved, set `CLIENT_IP` to ip address of your PC in the format as `"192.168.1.50"`.
 You can also specify ip address in command line.
-You can change `IMAGE_W` and `IMAGE_H` to get a different resolution, but along with that, you need to also change some parameters in Unity.
-First click on object `Utility` under `SampleScene`, and in the `Inspector` tab on the right side, you can see two public variables `width` and `height`.
-Set these two values the same as `IMAGE_W` and `IMAGE_H`.
-Besides, you may want to customize the rendering resolution for either front-view window or rear-view mirror.
-These settings can be found in the `Inspector` tab of `Canvas/FrontView` and `backmirror/Canvas/Image`.
+You can change `IMAGE_W` and `IMAGE_H` to get a different resolution, but along with that, you need to also change some parameters on the receiver side.

 If you want to play it out in **Jetson-Control** mode, you can change `THROTTLE_MAX` and `STEERING_MAX` to automatically scale the values sent to Arduino to limit maximum speed and angle.
 To use your own custom `Controller` (will be explained later) instead of `NaiveController`, change `CONTROLLER` parameter to the name of the `Controller` class you define.

 After the configuration is all set, execute `./roar-vr.py` in command line to run in **Analog-Control** mode or `./roar-vr.py -c` to run in **Jetson-Control** mode.
 When you are playing with VR, you can specify ip address of PC in here by adding parameter in the command as `--ip "192.168.1.50"`.
 This will override the `CLIENT_IP` setting in `myconfig.py`.

-To enable VR, you then need to launch **Unity** in PC, open our another repository of Unity part and click "Play".
-When you want to stop everything, there is a bug here.
-Never stop program running on Jetson before stopping the game playing in **Unity**, otherwise **Unity** may hang.

 ## Customize
 To customize your own `Controller`, you need to create your own `XXXController` class INSIDE `controller.py`, having it inherited from `Controller` class and overriding `update` and `run_threaded` method.
 Please refer to `controller.py` to see the template.